ehwest/mdn_qms/README.md

 # Scope

-The complete Quality Management System followed by Medical Data Networks LLC is organized into seven folders listed below.
-Each such folder is provided with a contained README.md file providing an overview of the folder as a component of the QMS.
-One or more other files are also provided within each such QMS folder and together they capture the authoritative description of the QMS.
+The complete Quality Management System (QMS) followed by Medical Data Networks LLC is organized into seven folders listed below.
+Each such folder is provided with a contained file named "README.md" whose contents provides an overview of the folder.

+One or more other files are also provided within each such QMS folder, and altogether these folders and files capture the authoritative description of the QMS.

   + [Standard Operating Procedures (SOP)](https://github.com/ehwest/mdn_qms/tree/master/SOP_Standard_Operating_Procedures)
   + [Communication Materials (CM)](https://github.com/ehwest/mdn_qms/tree/master/CM_Communication_Matterials)